redhat-developer/app-services-ui/CREATING-NEW-MODULE.md

 ### Adding configuration for the micro-frontend

-In order for the Application Services UI to load the new micro-frontend you must add update the configuration to include references to the micro-frontend's deployment path.
-Open the `config/config.json` file in this repository.
+In order for the Application Services UI to load the new micro-frontend you must update the configuration to include references to the micro-frontend's deployment path.
+Open the `config/config.json` file in [this repository](https://gitlab.cee.redhat.com/mk-ci-cd/application-services-ui/-/blob/mk-release/config/config.json).

-The configuration file allows different configuration for each supported environment (currently local development aka prod.foo.redhat.com, qaprodauth.cloud.redhat.com and production aka cloud.redhat.com) - so you'll need to specify the micro-frontend location for each environment.
+The configuration file allows different configuration for each supported environment (currently local development aka prod.foo.redhat.com, staging aka qaprodauth.cloud.redhat.com, and production aka cloud.redhat.com) - so you'll need to specify the micro-frontend location for each environment.

 Locate the configuration block for local development (prod.foo.redhat.com) and add a new entry to the `federatedModules`; normally for local development you'll use a new port on localhost - this should match your webpack dev configuration.
-The name of federated micro-frontend must match the `scopeName`.
+The name of the federated micro-frontend must match the `scopeName`.
 For example:

 ```json
       "federatedModules": {